-G.2.
+G. 2.
 Every staff member must receive a written performance evaluation annually.
 Consideration should be given to down-up evaluations so that supervisors can also receive feedback from those they supervise.

 Clear communication about job performance is essential.
 In current practice, not all staff members receive performance reviews.
 This should be consistently enforced.
-Human Resources should increase the offerings in performance management training and continue its current practice of auditing compliance with the policy and reporting the results to schools, centers, the Provost and the Executive Vice President.
+Human resources should increase the offerings in performance management training and continue its current practice of auditing compliance with the policy and reporting the results to schools, centers, the Provost and the Executive Vice President.
+Managers and supervisors should be informed about the proper conduct of a performance evaluation, including continuing dialogue concerning employee performance throughout the year.
+Neutral third parties (e.g., Staff Relations) should be available to mediate when conflict arises over the performance of evaluations.

-- G.3.
+- G. 3.
 All supervisors must support training as an important part of every regular employee's role and must assure that staff members receive the necessary orientation and training for their jobs and for the responsibilities of belonging to the University community.
-Human Resources is responsible for designing and offering relevant training programs and for making these programs accessible. - G.3.a.
+Human Resources is responsible for designing and offering relevant training programs and for making these programs accessible. - G. 3. a.
 Individual job orientation is essential.
 Each department must assure that staff members attend the University's New Employee Orientation and that each staff member is oriented to his or her position.